openforis/sepal-doc/docs/source/setup/presentation.rst

    :alt: Arrow pointing out the process tab location.
    :align: center

-You should now see four options in the center of the screen:
+You should now see many options in the center of the screen:

 -   **Optical Mosaic** Create a mosaic using Landsat and/or Sentinel 2 data.
 This is what we will do in Exercise 1.2.
 -   **Radar Mosaic** Create a mosaic using Sentinel 1 data.